 dJ1dt=-cJ1,A1J1A1-cJ1,J2J1J2-cJ1,A2v1J1A2h1+v1+cJ1,A2+f1A1+ϵ1

-The model displays hysteretic behavior typical of systems were competing species have limited more strongly by each other than by themselves.
-This manifests itself in what is typically called a ‘priority effect’ where the initial abundance is all the determines which species dominates.
+The model displays hysteretic behavior typical of systems were interacting species are limited more strongly by each other than by themselves.
+This manifests itself in what is typically called a ‘priority effect’, where the initial abundance is what determines which species dominates.
 Here, the more abundant species is able to cultivate conditions for itself through predation on and competition with juveniles of the opposite species.
-The equilibrium abundances of the two competing species will depend on both the strength of harvest on each species and the strength of their effects on each other.
+The equilibrium abundances of the two competing species will depend on the strength of harvest on each species and the strength of their effects on each other.
 When the species limit themselves more than they limit each other there is only one stable equilibrium point and hysteresis is gone from the system.

 Simulations

 Simulations were run using the ‘deSolve’ package in R (Team 2020; Soetaert, Petzoldt, and Setzer 2010).
-We varied management measures of stocking and harvest rate within the system in order to understand the impact of management on the maintenance of alternate stable states.
-Stocking as included in our version of the Biggs, Carpenter, and Brock (2009, 2009) model through the term +ϵ.
-Stocking takes the form of a yearly addition of a number juveniles to the system.
+We varied management scenarios of stocking and harvest rate within the system in order to understand the influence of management on the maintenance of alternate stable states.
+Stocking is included in our version of the Biggs et al. (2009, 2009) model through the term +ϵ.
+Stocking takes the form of a yearly addition of a number of juveniles to the system.
 Harvest rate control in our model is done through setting harvest rate to a given level (Note to us: this results in a proportion of the population removed each time step, at smaller pop size fewer fish are removed and vis versa).
 This can be set as a constant level across time or can be allowed to vary between years.
 Similarly, stocking of juveniles by managers can be held constant through time or allowed to vary through time.
-A third management option which we do not address here is through improvements in refuge (h) availability leading to increased juvenile survival.
-Simulation were run in order to look at the magnitude of management intervention necessary to maintain or alter the state of a system.
+A third management option which we do not address here is variable availability of refuge (h) leading to increased or decreased juvenile survival rates.
+Simulation were run in order to examine the magnitude of management intervention necessary to maintain or alter the state of a system.

 Paramater Values